TwoThreeSevenPlatform/cordova-plugin-applepay/README.md

 ## ApplePay.getAllowsApplePay

-returns successfully if the device is setup for Apple Pay
+Returns successfully if the device is setup for Apple Pay

     ApplePay.getAllowsApplePay(successCallback, errorCallback);